 Philipp J Marboe is an attorney-at-law and counsel at Wolf Theiss.
 He is a member of the regulatory and procurement practice group.
-Prior to joining Wolf Theiss he was junior partner in a leading Vienna-based Austrian and central European practice.
-Mr Marboe is recognised as one of Austria's leading procurement lawyers.
+Prior to joining Wolf Theiss, he was junior partner at a leading Vienna-based Austrian and central European practice.
+Mr Marboe has 15 years of professional experience and is recognised as one of Austria's leading procurement lawyers.

-He has extensive professional experience in tender procedures, ranging from railways and public passenger transport services, project development and construction projects, including building information modelling, to the security and defence sector.
-Mr Marboe also specialises in public commercial law and contract law.
+His practice focuses on tender procedures in the field of e-mobility, rolling stock (locomotives, metros, trams) and public passenger transport services.
+Moreover, Mr Marboe advises in project development and construction projects, including building information modelling, and specialises in public commercial law and contract law.
 He regularly represents contracting authorities and bidders in review proceedings.
 He gained international experience in working at the Vienna office of a British multinational law firm and for a law firm in Paris.